jroper/openshift-deployment-guide/src/main/paradox/lagom/deploying.md

 ```
 @@@

+@@@note
+If you haven't been creating the files as you go for the guide, but rather are relying on the existing files distributed with the sample app, make sure you have performed the following easy to miss steps:

+* The $spec.path$ `RoleBinding` spec @ref[needs to have the namespace updated](forming-a-cluster.md#role-based-access-control) for the user name if you are not using the `myproject` namespace.
+* You need to have @ref[created the application secret](preparing-for-production.md#application-secret).
+@@@

 Immediately after running this, you should see the three shopping cart pods when you run `oc get pods`:

 @@@vars